 Reducing the Amount of Utilities

 Lower utility bills also = less consumption.
+Score another one for eco friendly tiny house living.
 According to the calculator, the average home in our region emits 11.6 tons of carbon dioxide per year using electricity, natural gas and other fuel to power their homes.
 Ours was only 2 tons.

 You can read about more ways a tiny home can help live a more sustainable life in her book, Living Large in Our Little House and find tips of how you can, too, even if you’re not currently living in a tiny abode.